elix/rfcs/proposals/0000-build-distribution.md

 ## Single Elix registered package

 Under this distribution model, we look at the Elix repository as a unified JavaScript library of web components and associated, supporting mixin classes.
 A dependent application will use npm or Yarn to install the full library to its server, and reference web components from within that installed folder structure.
 An application under this model has a single dependency: the Elix package which itself has been registered with npm.

+Since Elix is registered as a single package, its elements and mixins together, we consider versioning to encompass that single package.
+In that sense, all elements and mixins are versioned in lockstep.
+A change to a single mixin infers a version change to the package as a whole, especially since that mixin may be consumed by several or all elements in the package.

 ###Repository structure